sipeed/MaixPy/docs/doc/en/modules/ahrs.md

 ## MaixPy Read IMU Data

-Using the built-in `QMI8658` of MaixCAM-Pro as an example, use `maix.imu.IMU` to read:
+Using MaixCAM-Pro as an example, use `maix.imu.IMU` to read:

 ```python
 from maix.ext_dev import imu